-The warm flavors of Middle Eastern spices are well worth learning about, and including in your cooking.
+The warm flavors of Middle Eastern spices are well worth learning about and including in your cooking.

-Spices have of course been used for culinary, and medicinal purposes for centuries.
+Spices have, of course, been used for culinary, and medicinal purposes for centuries.

-So important in fact, the ancient Egyptians even used spices in the mummification process.
+So important, in fact, the ancient Egyptians even used spices in the mummification process.

-The Middle East became a big hub for spices given the Silk Road trading route passed through its center.
+The Middle East became a big hub for spices, given the Silk Road trading route passed through its center.

-The oldest known spice is cinnamon, used often in Middle Eastern cuisine, commonly blended with cumin, coriander and pepper.
+The oldest known spice is cinnamon, often used in Middle Eastern cuisine, commonly blended with cumin, coriander and pepper.

-These ground spice mixes will include spices such as cinnamon, clove, coriander and allspice to name a few.
+These ground spice mixes will include spices such as cinnamon, clove, coriander, and allspice, to name a few.

 Even cardamom seeds are ground along with coffee beans for an added warm flavor.